ann-ette/historai/README.md

 [HistorAI Demo Video](attached_assets/HistorAI_Demo_1x1.mp4)

 ## Overview
-**HistorAI** is a voice-first learning experience built for ElevenLabs’ Conversational AI demo challenge.
-It reimagines education by allowing learners to engage directly in spoken conversation with iconic historical figures—starting with **Albert Einstein**.
+**HistorAI** is a voice-first learning experience built to reimagine education by allowing learners to engage directly in spoken conversation with iconic historical figures—starting with **Albert Einstein**.

 This immersive single-page application eliminates the need for traditional text interfaces, creating a truly conversational learning environment.
 The project showcases how voice AI can personalize education through natural dialogue.